Utah Admin. Code R315-261-1 - Purpose and Scope

 either:

-(i) Employed as an ingredient,
+(i) used as an ingredient, including

-for example, distillation bottoms from one process used as feedstock in another
+example, distillation bottoms from one process used as feedstock in another

 process.
 However, a material will not satisfy this condition if distinct